annaweronica/AJ-resume-webpage/README.md

 ## Featuers

-This is one page website with three sub-pages once the user [scroll down](https://getbootstrap.com/docs/4.3/components/scrollspy/) he will go throught all the sub-pages without need clicking on items in menu.
+This is one page website with three sub-pages once the user [scroll down](https://getbootstrap.com/docs/4.3/components/scrollspy/) he will go throught all the sub-pages without need clicking on items in menu.<br>
+When the user scrolls down the items of menu actives with white hover letting the user know on which page he is.

 **Main page**